How Is Complex PTSD Treated?

 A defining characteristic of C-PTSD is a negative self-view.
 Many people blame themselves or feel intense shame about what happened to them.
 But you are never to blame for your trauma.
 And moving past it requires working through feelings like guilt, embarrassment and in a safe, supported way.

-Another core symptom of complex PTSD is having difficulty forming healthy relationships.
-You might find it hard to trust others, especially if someone you trusted is the cause of your trauma.
+Since another core symptom of complex PTSD is having difficulty forming healthy relationships, you might find it hard to trust others, especially if someone you trusted is the cause of your trauma.
 But social support is crucial for healing from PTSD.
 So it’s important to free yourself of fear-based beliefs about the world around you if they’re holding you back from healthy connections.

 Identify Shadow Aspects of Yourself